Rokiis1/roadmap/4.Module/test_design_techniques.md

     ![alt text](./images/specifyExpectedResults.png)

-8. **Review and Approve Test Case:** Have the test cases reviewed by peers or stakeholders for accuracy and completeness.
+8. **Review and Approve Test Case:** Have the test cases reviewed for accuracy and completeness.
 Once approved, the test cases are ready to be executed.

 9. **Execute Test Case and Record Results:** Run the test cases, record the results, and compare them to the expected results.